dancual/pythonpackagesample/README.md

 # ie_mbdbl2017_C_yahoo_ks_datareader
-This is a simple minimal set of codes to create a Python Package

-TEST PUSHING...
-...
-"# ie_mbdbl2017_C_yahoo_ks_datareader"
+This is a the result of the GMBD2017 exercise for Risk and Fraud Class - Group C